mitchellh/radar/README.md

 Now, Vagrant users can simply send me the radar output and I don't have to ask for any more information 90% of the time.

+## Brief Feature Breakdown

+  - Reporters allow Radar to report anywhere: a file, a server, email, etc.
+  - Data extensions to add additional contextual data to exceptions
+  - Matchers to filter exceptions which Radar reports
+  - Run multiple Radar "applications" side-by-side to catch and report different exceptions to different places
+  - Integration with 3rd party software: Rack

 ## Quick Start

     gem install radar